yiadomb/return-visit-tracker/Docs/UI_UX_doc.md

 - **Tablet & Desktop (Landscape):**
     - The full, multi-column grid is displayed, with each bucket as a separate column.
     - The layout should be scrollable both horizontally and vertically.
+    - Post‑MVP: a monthly Service Report view with a month picker and summary cards (Hours, Studies), plus a session log list.

 ---